-As the Southern Baptist Convention faces a variety of challenges, Bart Barber appears ready to be renominated as president of the SBC in June during its annual meeting in New Orleans.
+As the Southern Baptist Convention faces a variety of challenges, Texas pastor Bart Barber appears ready to be renominated as president of the SBC in June during its annual meeting in New Orleans.

 Steven James, pastor of Trinity Baptist Church, Lake Charles, Louisiana, announced on Monday (Feb.
 13) through Baptist Press his intentions to nominate Barber.
-Barber is the first and only candidate to be announced so far.
+Barber, pastor of First Baptist Church, Farmersville, is the first and only candidate to be announced so far.
 He was elected the Convention’s 64th president during the 2022 SBC Annual Meeting in Anaheim, where other candidates for president included Tom Ascol and Robin Hadaway.

 In his announcement to nominate Barber, James noted they served together on the trustee board of Southwestern Baptist Theological Seminary.